playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 ## Adapt ESLint to your tools

-While ESLint without many configuration changes will find many issues it can be made even more utilitarian when you inform it on what tools you use in your project.
+While ESLint without many configuration changes will find many issues, it can be made even more utilitarian when you inform it on what tools you use in your project.

 For example, if you use a framework like React that supports JSX syntax, you can add a plugin for ESLint to detect common issues in JSX codebases.